hamzasaleem021/open-loops/README.md

 ## Sync setup

 Open Loops uses Supabase for authentication and cross-device sync.
-You'll need your own Supabase project (the free tier is more than enough).
+You'll need your own Supabase project (the free tier is comfortable for dozens of users).

 ### 1. Create a Supabase project